Skip to content

 Use of Noise Abatement Operations

-The use of Noise Abatement Operations on the network is not mandatory, and Controllers may elect to provide a normal control service if they wish.
+The use of Noise Abatement procedures (Night STARs) on the network is not mandatory, and Controllers may elect to provide a normal control service if they wish.
 As the primary Controller affected, the decision to implement Noise Abatement Operations sits with AA TMA.

 Use of the Preferential Runway System